-Any of the core PIC18 instructions that can use direct addressing are potentially affected by the Indexed Literal Offset Addressing mode.
+Any of the core PIC18 instructions that can use Direct Addressing are potentially affected by the Indexed Literal Offset Addressing mode.
 This includes all byte-oriented and bit-oriented instructions, or almost one-half of the standard PIC18 instruction set.
 Instructions that only use Inherent or Literal Addressing modes are unaffected.

 Additionally, byte-oriented and bit-oriented instructions are not affected if they do not use the Access Bank (Access RAM bit is '1'), or include a file address of 60h or above.
 Instructions meeting these criteria will continue to execute as before.
-A comparison of the different possible addressing modes when the extended instruction set is enabled in shown in Figure 5-9.
+A comparison of the different possible addressing modes when the extended instruction set is enabled is shown in Figure 5-8.

-Those who desire to use byte-oriented or bit-oriented instructions in the Indexed Literal Offset mode should note the changes to assembler syntax for this mode.
+Those who desire to use bit-oriented or byte-oriented instructions in the Indexed Literal Offset mode should note the changes to assembler syntax for this mode.
 This is described in more detail in Section 24.2.1 "Extended Instruction Syntax".

-FIGURE 5-9: COMPARING ADDRESSING OPTIONS FOR BIT-ORIENTED AND BYTE-ORIENTED INSTRUCTIONS (EXTENDED INSTRUCTION SET ENABLED)
+FIGURE 5-8: COMPARING ADDRESSING OPTIONS FOR BIT-ORIENTED AND BYTE-ORIENTED INSTRUCTIONS (EXTENDED INSTRUCTION SET ENABLED)